 '''

-RTE_BBDEV_TURBO_ENC_SCATTER_GATHER, andRTE_BBDEV_TURBO_DEC_SCATTER_GATHER.
+- RTE_BBDEV_LDPC_ENC_SCATTER_GATHER, RTE_BBDEV_LDPC_DEC_SCATTER_GATHER.

 '''

-Only if a BBDEV PMD supports this feature, chained mbuf data structures are accepted.
+Chained mbuf data structures are only accepted if a BBDEV PMD supports this feature.
 A chained mbuf can represent one non-contiguous CB or multiple non-contiguous CBs.
 The first mbuf segment in the given chained mbuf represents the first piece of the CB.
 Offset is only applicable to the first segment. length is the total length of the CB.